revolunet/aides-jeunes/README.md

 - `monthly_age.csv` that lists the number of simulations per age for each month
 - `monthly_geo.csv` that lists the number of simulations per epci, departement and regions for each month

-## NetlifyCMS development
+## Decap CMS development

-It is possible to locally debug changes in NetlifyCMS configuration.
+It is possible to locally debug changes in Decap CMS configuration.

+- `npm ci` and `npm run dev` should be ran from `contribuer`.
+- Decap CMS should now be accessible at `http://localhost:3000/admin/index.html`

+If you want changes to be made locally instead of generating pull requests in production:

-- First, [contribuer/public/admin/config.yml#L19](https://github.com/betagouv/aides-jeunes/blob/main/contribuer/public/admin/config.yml#L15) ([`local_backend: true`](https://www.netlifycms.org/docs/beta-features/#working-with-a-local-git-repository)) must be uncommented;
+- First, [contribuer/public/admin/config.yml#L19](https://github.com/betagouv/aides-jeunes/blob/main/contribuer/public/admin/config.yml#L19) ([`local_backend: true`](https://decapcms.org/docs/working-with-a-local-git-repository)) must be uncommented;
 - `npx netlify-cms-proxy-server` should be ran from `.` and
-- `npm ci` and `npm run dev` should be ran from `contribuer`.
-- Netlify CMS should now be accessible at `http://localhost:3000/admin/index.html`

-Changes made will be reflected locally instead of generating pull requests in production.
+## Check Link Validity

+Some parameters can be use to debug the command

+- `--dry-run` : this command is useful to not send update/new row to Grist
+- `--no-priority` : without getting priority from analytic data
+- `--only [slug benefit]` : work on specific benefit

+Here is an example of how using this parameters
+`npm run tools:check-links-validity -- --dry-run`

+## Download carpooling incentives and generate missing ecpi

+The data source comes from this : https://www.data.gouv.fr/fr/datasets/conditions-des-campagnes-dincitation-financiere-au-covoiturage/
+We use Grist to add custom informations like, if a benefit is link to an institution or epci, ...
+One parameter can be use to debug the command

+- `--no-download` : avoid download new data from Grist

+Here is an example of how using this parameters
+`npm run tools:download-incitations-covoiturage-generate-missing-institutions -- --no-download`